rakia drink

 Rakia Drink – Distillation and Great Social Phenomenon

-There is also a belief about rakia that has healing powers (cures diseases, beats any virus, soothes pain, brings down a fever), and having one a day will keep you healthy, which is excellent.
+There is also a belief that rakia has healing powers (cures diseases, beats any virus, soothes pain, brings down a fever), and having one a day will keep you healthy, which is excellent.
 Still, this habit also causes a slight problem; people can’t just stop with one drink; usually, they have more than one, which defeats the purpose of rakia’s “healing” powers.

 “Rakia Power” is embedded within the cultural lifestyle of the regional countries.
 It is above politics, alien technology, and even the “Force.”

 After all, most of the liquors before distillation more or less begin as wine or beer, and I understand the word rakia encompasses a broad spectrum of grape/fruit brandies.
-Still, it could’ve been used as a separate family name, under which all wine, fruit, and marc spirits can fall within that category and be classified by flavor.
+Still, it could’ve been used as a separate family name, under which all wine, fruit, and marc spirits can fall within that category and be classified by flavour.

 Think of whisky(ey) history; the Irish claim they invented whiskey in 1405, and the Scots claim that.
 Still, it didn’t stop whisky from becoming a type of drink made by many countries and defined by their local geographic location (Canadian, American, Japanese, Taiwanese, etc.)